MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 ### Segment VECTORS
-The segment VECTORS is just six bytes long and holds the addresses of the three interrupt vectors Reset, NMI, and IRQ.
-These six bytes must be placed at 0xFFFA.
+The segment VECTORS is just six bytes long and holds the addresses of the three interrupt vectors: Reset, NMI, and IRQ.
+These six bytes must be part of the ROM and be placed at 0xFFFA.
 This segment is defined in the file prog/lib/vectors.s, and we see that the three vectors point to nmi\_int, init, and irq\_int, respectively.
-This segment must be part of the ROM.
 The ordering of these lines is crucial.

 ### Segment CODE
 This contains the machine code instructions, i.e. the runnable program.
 This